ShoutToMe/stm-sdk-ios/sample-app.md

     [NSLocationAlwaysUsageDescription](https://developer.apple.com/library/content/documentation/General/Reference/InfoPlistKeyReference/Articles/CocoaKeys.html#//apple_ref/doc/uid/TP40009251-SW18)

-    Both are strings and should be set to something like: "Your location is used to let the station know what part of town you are in and so you can receive geo-targeted messages."
+    Both are strings and should be set to something like: "Your location is used to let the station know what part of town you are in when you shout and to allow you to receive location-specific messages."

 * Add the record audio key.

     [NSMicrophoneUsageDescription](https://developer.apple.com/library/content/documentation/General/Reference/InfoPlistKeyReference/Articles/CocoaKeys.html#//apple_ref/doc/uid/TP40009251-SW25)

-    Set to something like: "Your microphone is used to allow you to shout to the station."
+    Set to something like: "Your microphone is used to allow you to send audio to us."

 ## Import "STM.h" to the header of AppDelegate.h: